fordjackson26/CS5394Project3/README.md

  'bootstrap': False}</code> which gave the lowest rmse.
 I use the previously collected data for fit the model, but I put functions in the app to update the data when necesary, but it takes a few minutes so i dont have it reoccuring</p>
  <h4>Using the app</h4>
  <p style="font-family:courier;">For my MKW players simply use the command <code>?bt rt</code> in the lounge server and copy the results into the text are</p>
- <p style="font-family:courier;">For those who dont play lounge but want to see it work I will attachs some sample data to try.</p>
+ <p style="font-family:courier;">For those who dont play lounge but want to see it work I will attachs some sample data to try.
+Scroll left for my data.</p>
  <table>
 <tr>
 <th>Random Data</th>